 For $\delta h\rightarrow 0$ we have $Q_H>0$ and $Q_C<0$ and hence only accelerator or engine operation is possible, depending on the sign of work.
 We also have the relation:

-where $F=-k_BT\ln Z_T$ is the free energy of the system.
+where $F=-k_BT\ln Z_T$ is the free energy of the system, with $Z_{ T}=\operatorname{Tr}e^{-\hat{H}/k_B T }$ the partition function at temperature $T$.
 Here the advantage of using an infinitesimal work stroke is clear, as it allows work and heat to be computed directly from the free energy.
-Using Eq.~\eqref{eq:H2}, the free energy is
+Using Eq.~\eqref{eq:H2} the free energy is then~\cite{PFEUTY197079}